DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/local.md

 ---
-title: "Local sign-in"
+title: "Local Login"
 weight: 10
 ---

-## Login User Interface and Identity Management System
-One of the key features of Duende IdentityServer is that you have full control over the login UI, login workflow and the datasources you need to connect to.

-We provide a full featured UI that you can use as a starting point to customize and connect to your own data stores in the quickstart UI [repo](https://github.com/DuendeSoftware/IdentityServer.Quickstart.UI).
-A popular option for greenfield scenarios is using Microsoft's ASP.NET Identity library for user management (TODO link to integration docs).
+## Implementing a Local Login Page

-## Sample login page
+The steps for implementing a local login page are:
+* Validate the user's credentials
+* Issue the authentication cookie
+* Redirect the user to the return URL

-The below code shows a sample Razor Page that could act as a login page:
+The below code shows a sample Razor Page that could act as a login page.
+This sample hard codes the logic for the credentials, so this is where your implementation would use your custom user database or identity management library.

+This is the cshtml for the login Razor Page:

 ```html
 @page